frharsh/LinkHunterz/README.md

-🚀 LinkHunterz Telegram Bot
+# 🚀 LinkHunterz Telegram Bot

+> “Think like an attacker.
+Build like a defender.”
+> Offense-driven thinking.
+Defense-focused automation.

-A powerful and automated Telegram bot built using Python that performs intelligent link-based operations and automation tasks.
+LinkHunterz is a powerful and automated Telegram bot built using Python.

-⚡ Built with security-focused mindset
+It is designed with a security-focused mindset and clean modular structure.

-🤖 Fully automated Telegram bot
-🛠️ Environment-based configuration
+---

-📌 Features
+## 📌 Features

-✅ Automated Telegram bot interaction
+- 🤖 Automated Telegram Bot

-✅ Session-based authentication

-✅ Environment variable configuration (.env)
+- 🔐 Secure environment variable configuration

-✅ Modular project structure
+- 📂 Modular project structure
+- 🧠 Session-based authentication
+- ⚡ Lightweight and fast execution

-✅ Easy deployment
+- 🛠️ Easy deployment setup

+---

-🗂️ Project Structure
+## 🗂️ Project Structure
 LinkHunterz/
 │── Utils/
 │── .env